TruthSeeker99/dataviz-project-proposal/README.md

 ---

 ## Open Questions
+* For categorical-heavy attributes in the student dataset, which encoding best avoids overlap and ensures readability?
 * For the trust network, how best to visualize large graphs without losing clarity?
-* For the climate data, which geographic base map format is best suited for integration (TopoJSON vs. GeoJSON)?
-* For categorical-heavy attributes in the student dataset, which encoding best avoids overlap and ensures readability?

 ---